 7. Molotov

-Molotov is one of the most successful Latin rock bands of all time in America.
+Up next is Molotov, one of the most successful Latin rock bands of all time in America.
 This makes them stand out from many Latin artists who gained regional popularity but could never break the United States mainstream.

 Molotov has four members: Tito Fuentes, Micky Huidobro, Paco Ayala, and their only US-born member, Randy Ebright.